GlobalFishingWatch/GFW_technical_documentation/VIIRS-boat-detections.md

   + `1`: Strong detection.
 Detection surpassed all VBD threshold tests
   + `2`: Weak detection.
 Detection did not pass SHI threshold test.
   + `3`: Blurry detection.
 Detection did not pass SI threshold test.
   + `4`: Gas flare.
-Detection has a concurrent Nightfire detection, or is in the location of a known gas flare.
+Detection has a concurrent Nightfire detection or is in the location of a known gas flare.
-  + `5`: False detection: Detection is from high energy particles impacting the DNB sensor, usually due to the South Atlantic anomaly.
+  + `5`: False detection: Detection is from high-energy particles impacting the DNB sensor, usually due to the South Atlantic anomaly.
   + `6`: False detection: Detection is from lunar glint.
   + `7`: False detection: Detection is from atmospheric glow around bright sources.
   + `8`: Recurring detection.
-Detection is in location where boats are known to recur.
+Detection is in locations where boats are known to recur.
   + `9`: False detection: Detection is from sensor crosstalk around extremely bright sources, usually flares.
   + `10`: Weak and blurry detection.
 Detection did not pass either the SHI or SI threshold tests.
   + `11`: Offshore platform.
-Detection is in location of a known stable light.
+Detection is in the location of a known stable light.
 + `SATZ_GDNBO` : Satelite Zenith Angle
-+ `SOLZ_GDNBO` : Sun Zenith Angle
++ `SOLZ_GDNBO`: Sun Zenith Angle
-+ `LUNZ_GDNBO` : Moon Zenith Angle
++ `LUNZ_GDNBO`: Moon Zenith Angle

-  (See [document on Colorado School of Mines : Earth Observation Group](https://eogdata.mines.edu/vbd/vbd_readme_v23_r20180824.xlsx) for description of all the columns.)
+  (See [document on Colorado School of Mines: Earth Observation Group](https://eogdata.mines.edu/vbd/vbd_readme_v23_r20180824.xlsx) for a description of all the columns.)

 Other useful fields you can create from this table:

 - `detect_id`
-    - unique id for each records (VIIRS detection).
+    - unique id for each record (VIIRS detection).
     - Using this key, you can join with [VIIRS-AIS matching table](VIIRS-AIS-matching).
     - `concat(cast(Date_Mscan as string),concat(cast(Lat_DNB as string),cast(Lon_DNB as string))) as detect_id,`
 - `OrbitNumber`
-  - Single overpass of VIIRS satelite (from North to South at night) can be distinguishable by `OrbitNumber`.
+  - Single overpass of VIIRS satellite (from North to South at night) can be distinguishable by `OrbitNumber`.
   - `CAST(SUBSTR(File_DNB, 40,5) AS INT64) AS OrbitNumber,`
 - `GranuleID`
   - This field can be used to join with [VIIRS footprint table](VIIRS-footprint) and [VIIRS cloud mask](VIIRS-cloud-mask).